asius09/stylesnap-ai/README.md

 ---

+## 🚧 Current Problems

+- **Don't have free API or free image generational models to use for the image generations.
+Currently tested Gemini, Stability AI, and Runway API; exploring others as well.**

+---

 ## ✅ Progress & Checklist (as of 12/8/2025)

 - [x] Work on UI loading states for a smoother experience. _(Done)_